sqmk/huejay/README.md

 - `id` - Unique
 - `name` - Name of the bridge
 - `modelId` - Model Id
+- `model` - A `BridgeModel` object, containing details about the model
 - `factoryNew` - Whether or not the bridge is factory new
 - `replacesBridgeId` - Replaces bridge id (for migrating from old bridges)
 - `softwareVersion` - Software version of the bridge